What is Ultrasonic Sensor: Working Principle & Applications

 • Effective measuring angle 15°;

-• The dimensions are 45Ă—20Ă—15 mm.
+• The dimensions are 45×20×15 mm.

 How are Ultrasonic Sensors used?

-With microcontroller platforms like the Raspberry Pi, ARM, PIC, Arduino, Beagle Board, and many more, our ultrasonic proximity level and distance sensors are often employed.
 Ultrasonic sensors will send sound waves in the direction of the target and calculate its distance by timing how long it takes for the waves to bounce back to the sensor.
-In addition, to collision avoidance systems also employ ultrasonic sensors.
+In addition, collision avoidance systems also employ ultrasonic sensors.

-Here, implemented ultrasonic sensor with Arduino.
+Here, implemented an ultrasonic sensor with Arduino.
 Before interfacing let us see the pinout of the ultrasonic sensor,

-Four pins in the ultrasonic sensor
+Four pins in the sensor

 Vcc